pasamlikitha/CreatingTestRepo/README.md

 # CreatingTestRepo
-To add push and commit the data
+To add push and commit the data edited by Hemanth